See the latest key labour market indicators

 This is the key National Statistics indicator of short-term earnings growth and with monthly estimates of the level of AWE per worker/employee.
 It provides details of AWE for the UK economy as whole as well as the level of pay within other sectors.
 The year-on-year change in average pay is a useful indicator of wage changes in the wider economy.

-The finance and business services sector saw the largest annual regular growth rate at 6.9%, while the construction sector saw the smallest annual regular growth rate at 2.9%.
+The manufacturing sector saw the largest annual regular growth rate again, at 6%; all the other sectors (excluding the public sector) are showing similar annual regular growth rates of just above 5%.

 Wage rates